Buying a house in Tasmania

 Don’t use a real estate recommended Building inspector!

-As a prospective house or unit purchaser, remember that you have the right to choose your own building inspector.
-The real estate agent does not have the authority to dictate who can or cannot conduct your inspection, nor should they influence the outcome of the report.
-If an agent attempts to control your choice of building inspector, it’s a red flag indicating they might be trying to conceal something.
-Avoid falling victim to industry corruption.
-Safeguard your investment by hiring a reputable, professional building inspector whom you have thoroughly researched and trust to deliver an unbiased report.
+As a prospective buyer of a house, unit or a commercial building, it’s important to know that you have the right to select your own building inspector.
+A real estate agent cannot dictate who conducts your inspection, nor should they attempt to influence the outcome of the report.
+If an agent tries to control your choice of inspector, it’s a warning sign that they may be trying to hide something.
+Protect yourself from potential industry corruption by choosing a reputable and professional building inspector, one you’ve carefully researched and trust to provide an unbiased report.
+Safeguard your investment by making an informed decision.

 Get a fully licensed and insured local building inspector and research him: